dave1010/ceo-bench/ROADMAP.md

 ### phase 3 un evals with models

-* refactor all scripts, restructure directories
+* DONE refactor all scripts, restructure directories
 * write scripts to batch the processes
 * write script to generate answers with models, save results
 * write script to grade answers with judge LLM, save results